lubieowoce/sumtype/README.md

 ### Should I use it?
 Yeah!
-I didn't just build this library because I thought it'd be nice – I'm using it heavily in an app I'm developing.
+I didn't just build this library because I thought it'd be nice – I'm using it heavily in an app I'm developing and a few smaller projects.
 Saying that it's battle-tested is a bit much, but it's getting there.